Should Your Sleep Habits Change with the Season?

-- Take advantage of the shorter days and head to bed a half hour earlier.
+- Go to bed earlier: Take advantage of the shorter days and head to bed a half hour earlier.
 Sleep can be your best defense against cold and flu.

-- The increase of allergies and decrease of moisture in the air in the fall can also impact sleep.
+- Use a humidifier: The increase of allergies and decrease of moisture in the air in the fall can also impact sleep.
 Bringing a humidifier into your room at night can add moisture to the air and help alleviate coughing and dryness-induced snoring.

 In The Winter